My dream is that baby harp seals will no longer be killed for their fur

 The annual Namibian Cape fur seal slaughter

 Each year, on the other side of the world from Canada, in southern Africa, the government of Namibia authorizes the killing of 80,000 to 85,000 Cape fur seal pups for their pelts and 6,000 Cape fur seal bulls for their genitals, which are considered aphrodisiacs in different parts of Asia.
 During this annual massacre that takes place daily from July to October, nursing Cape fur seal pups are separated from their mothers and clubbed and stabbed to death by a few dozen hunters.
 Namibian government officials have admitted that the major reason for the slaughter is not the pelts.
 It is to placate the Namibian fishing industry which is dominated by wealthy Spanish seafood corporations.
 These fishing corporations consider the seals as direct competition for the different fish species off the Namibian coast.
 Sea Shepherd and other marine mammal advocacy organizations are actively trying to stop this horrific slaughter and bring it to the attention of the rest of the world.
-To find out more about the annual Namibian seal slaughter and what you can do to stop it, visit the Harpseals.org Namibian Cape fur seal webpage and the devoted Sea Shepherd webpage.
+To find out more about the annual Namibian seal slaughter and what you can do to stop it, visit the Harpseals.org Namibian Cape fur seal webpage.

 Nursing Cape fur seal pups are separated from their mothers and clubbed and stabbed to death by a few dozen hunters